Manila Calling: Plot

 After the Japanese army invades the Philippines, they capture the radio station owned by the American Radio Communications Company.
 The staff is forced to escape. and they head into the jungle, where they eventually meet up with a band of determined Filipino Scouts, known as Moros.
 Together, they cut their way through the dense jungle, finally making their way to the coast.

-The ARCC staff, made up of radio technician Jeff Bailey (Cornel Wilde) and communications men Lucky Matthews (Lloyd Nolan) and Tom O'Rourke (James Gleason), find an advance Japanese force occupying the plantation of an old friend.
+The ARCC staff, made up of radio technician Jeff Bailey and communications men Lucky Matthews and Tom O'Rourke, find an advance Japanese force occupying the plantation of an old friend.
 Working with the Moros as a guerrilla unit, they attack and kill the Japanese, seizing the plantation for its available radio transmitter.

 Solidifying their defense positions, the group quickly discovers there is no food or water and that the plantation is now largely surrounded by elements of the Japanese army.
-A night club singer, Edna Fraser (Carole Landis), also escaping from the Japanese, has made it safely to the plantation as well.
+A night club singer, Edna Fraser, also escaping from the Japanese, has made it safely to the plantation as well.
 Jeff is working to repair the damaged radio set in order to send messages of hope and courage to the conquered Filipinos.
 His hope is to rally the populace against Japanese enslavement and exploitation by joining the Philippine resistance.

 The Japanese quickly become aware of this possibility and, using all means at their disposal, launch a determined land and air campaign to find and destroy the radio transmitter.
 Jeff is killed, and the plantation comes under heavy bombardment from the air.

 As the bombs fall, Lucky is able to transmit a series of patriotic messages to the Filipino people under the repeated call sign "Manila Calling, Manila Calling".
 He demands continued resistance, at all costs, to the Japanese invaders from everyone hearing the broadcast.
 He encourages unwavering belief that all 130 million Americans are behind them and that they have not abandoned the islands and its people but are working even now toward their liberation.
 As the bombs continue to fall, destroying the plantation buildings one by one, Lucky states in no uncertain terms that General MacArthur will make good on his pledge to return and free the Philippines and its people.
 He then pleads, "America, send us the tanks and the guns, and we'll finish the job.
 Manila calling, Manila calling, Manila calling"...